ravendb/bootcamp/src/Unit-2/lesson7/README.md

 What are we doing here?
 It is just a regular query where the timings are enabled.

-This is the output in my machine.
+This is the output on my machine.

 ````
 Orders count : 128